KasperFranz/wtfm.io/manuscript/02-always-be-commenting.md

 ### The What

-Generally speaking, documenting what every line of code does is bad practice, but there are some cases when the most efficient or streamlined way to write a piece of code isn't always the most intuitive.
+Generally speaking, documenting what every line of code does is bad practice.
+Comments are intended to provide clarity, but when _everything_ needs clarity, _nothing_ is every actually clear.
+That said, there are some cases where the most efficient or streamlined way to write a piece of code isn't always the most intuitive.
 This is the perfect use case for _what_ comments.
-Not every method or class can have an intuitive name.
+When it comes right down to it, not every method or class can have an intuitive name.
 Whether the functionality itself is too complex, or there simply isn't a way to come up with a succinct name, it is sometimes necessary to use a simple method name and preface it with a short description of what that method does.

 A great example of this can be found in the source code for the Laravel PHP framework.
 The `after()` method takes a string, and returns everything after a given search value.
 Unfortunately, because of the highly specific nature of the method itself, a method name like `returnEverythingAfter()` adds unnecessary verbosity to a codebase without exactly providing an immediately clear indication about what the method does.